robolectric/robolectric/maven-quick-start.md

   title: Maven Quick Start
 ---

-##Quick Start for Maven
+## Setup
+Maven setup presents some challenges, namely telling Maven where the Android SDK jars live, and telling Maven how to build your Android application.

+### Google API Jars
+The Google API jars, such as the `maps.jar`, are not available for download from Sonatype.
+If you plan on using a Google API add-ons you may be interested in [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer).
+Using this project will make the maps jars available to your local Maven install.

+### Deploying .apks
 The [maven-android-plugin](http://code.google.com/p/maven-android-plugin/) makes it easy to add Robolectric to your Android project.

-If you plan on using a google maps add-on version of the sdk, you may be interested in [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer).
-The maps jars are not available for download from Sonatype.
-Using this project will make the maps jars available to your local Maven install.

-###Project Creation
 ----------------------

+##Project Creation
 Create a file named <code>pom.xml</code> in the root of your project based on this example:

 {% highlight xml %}